-Often these are clues that something may go wrong in the future and therefore requires attention now.
+Often these are clues or indicators that something may go wrong in the future and therefore requires attention now.
 Examples are:

-- 1. frequent change orders /variation requests especially with regard to items with high rates and prices; - 2. requests for subcontracting, especially to firms that took part in the selection process and were rejected or offered higher prices; - 3. failure to report any deviations from the contract; - 4. substitution of Consultants by less qualified or inexperienced replacements; - 5. failure to use proper project management tools Consultants might avoid using standard project management tools (e.g. GANTT charts, Microsoft Project, etc.) in order to hide cost overruns and make actual progress of work impossible to determine; - 6. poor filing and records keeping (missing invoices, timesheets, logs, deliverables, supporting documents etc.).
+- front-loading the contractor performs more expensive activities at the beginning of the contract, thus putting the contract at risk of incompletion as a significant part of the contract amount has already been disbursed; - frequent change orders / variation requests especially with regard to items with high rates and prices; - requests for subcontracting, especially to firms that took part in the tendering process and were rejected or offered higher prices; - deliberate use of unqualified supervisors by the Service Provider; - failure to report any deviations from the contract; - substitution of professional staff by less qualified or inexperienced replacements; - failure to use proper project management tools Service Providers might avoid using standard project management tools (e.g. GANTT charts, Microsoft Project, etc.) in order to hide cost overruns and make actual progress of work impossible to determine: - poor filing and records keeping (missing invoices, timesheets, logs, deliverables, failure to maintain a site diary, supporting documents etc.).